This article may contain compensated links.

 How the country came to be

 The whole Balkan peninsula has a rough history of invasions and foreign control.
 This becomes pretty obvious when you visit various cities.
 The distinct layers of architecture, and even the influences in the language, will tell you about all the foreign powers that controlled Croatia through the centuries.
 You can see the differences in Roman Split, Venetian Rovinj, Medieval Dubrovnik and Austro-Hungarian Zagreb, to name a few.
-Even the Ottomans left their mark in the country: almost reaching the Adriatic Sea there was a caravanserai –you can see the ruins now in Vrana (between Zadar and Šibenik).
+Even the Ottomans left their mark in the country: almost reaching the Adriatic Sea there was a caravanserai –you can see the ruins now in Vrana, between Zadar and Šibenik, and even stay the night in at the Heritage Hotel Maškovića Han.

 A bit of history…

-In 1941, during World War II, most of the Croatian territory was part of the Nazi-backed Independent State of Croatia, which after the war ended became the Federal State of Croatia.
-This nation became a founding member of the Socialist Federal Republic of Yugoslavia.
-On 25th of June 1991, Croatia finally declared its independence, which came into effect on the 8th of October.
-The Homeland War (known internationally as part of the Yugoslav Wars) lasted for four years following the declaration.
-Nowadays Croatia is the newest member of the European Union.
+During World War II, most of the territory was included in the Nazi-backed Independent State of Croatia.
+After the war, it became the Socialist Republic of Croatia, a constituent republic of the Socialist Federal Republic of Yugoslavia.
+On June 25, 1991, Croatia declared independence (formally severing ties on October 8), followed by the Homeland War, which lasted four years.
+Since 2013 Croatia is a member of the European Union.

 Tourism’s growing pains